 Average number of weddings you book per calendar year

 Average number of non-wedding photography sessions you book per calendar year

 Hard costs (studio, equipment, editing software, insurance, marketing)

 The number you end up with should give you a better idea of how much money you can expect to bring in year over year.

 Another great way to help understand how much to charge for your services is to conduct a competitive audit of the rates of other photographers who have a similar style or to ask the newlyweds in your friends’ social circles about their recent experiences.

 It’s important to remember that a wedding photographer with less than a year of experience under their belt would charge a different rate than a seasoned one.
 Because this industry relies heavily on client referrals, some junior photographers may consider providing services at reduced rates or free of charge in order to add volume to their portfolio as they build their credibility in their first year.

 One challenge of this profession is that wedding seasons tend to peak in the summer months, leaving income lulls for wedding photographers in the Spring and Fall.
 For example, sixty-seven percent of weddings in Canada occur between the months of June and September.
 That means that wedding photographers can expect to work overtime in the warm months while also finding an additional photography revenue stream in the off-season.

 As a wedding photographer, you get to take part in one of the most grandiose and emotion-packed days of peoples’ lives—and get paid for it.
-If you’re someone with a passion for photography that is looking for a career where they’re never bored, wedding photography may be the right choice for you.
-You may even get to visit some exciting places for destination weddings held abroad.
+If you’re someone with a passion for photography, start with an online portfolio website to build your in a career where you're never bored.